 Postoperatively, serum cortisol remains increased beyond 24 hours od in adults, but in children for a much shorter period and with greater magnitude.
 Cortisol response after pediatric surgery is high and returns to baseline mostly by 6 hours postoperatively.
 The hormonal responses are proportional to the degree of surgical stress.
 Lisa et al. found that with anesthesia in healthy children subject to minimal and moderate invasive urologic procedures, the cortisol stress response peaked at 1 hour postoperatively.
-Nakamura et al, in children of different age groups, plasma cortisol peaked just after surgery; and was lower in neonates than in older children.
-Plasma IL-6 levels peas hours after surgery, in neonates and infants higher than in older children.
-Plasma IL-10 peaks just after surgery with no difference by age group.
+Nakamura et al., in children of different age groups, plasma cortisol peaked just after surgery; and was lower in neonates than in older children.
+Plasma IL-6 levels peas hours after surgery with no difference by age group.